 There are two ways to move to sustainable best practice:

 - The first is to plant annual cover crops such as clover or legumes – something that New York chef Dan Barber features in his new book, The Third Plate: Field Notes on the Future of Food .
 Barber points out that we cherry-pick organic farms when we eat ecologically demanding and expensive foods like heirloom tomatoes, and he argues that we should support the whole farm by including cover crops in our cuisine.
 Right now, organic farmers typically do not sell their cover crops for cash.

 - Pasture is another form of cover cropping, and one that could result in a very different diet of the future than the one Barber is promoting.

-In Permaculture Desing we learn how we can imitate the diversity of nature by planting the pasture in multiple perennial grasses in the same space.
+In Permaculture Design we learn how we can imitate the diversity of nature by planting the pasture in multiple perennial types of grass in the same space.
 Unlike annuals, these plants have deep roots that can access nutrients and water not available to annuals, meaning they need less from the farmer.
 But it also makes them more resilient in extreme conditions.
-And they are also less energy intensive than annuals because they don’t need to be replanted each year.
-This forms the basis to build upon to create a truly sustainable farm and food systems.
+And they are also less energy-intensive than annuals because they don’t need to be replanted each year.
+This forms the basis to build upon to create truly sustainable farm and food systems.

 Cover crops are halfway there in a sustainable agriculture system, but that’s not enough, adding livestock also improves the economics of sustainable farming.
 Instead of just having a cost for the cover crop, you can convert that cover crop to a cash crop.